-2017 is testament to the commitment and dedication of our employees and well engaged management team.
-I thank the members of the Board for their guidance, our shareholders for their support and confidence and our customers for their loyalty and trust.
+I thank the members of the Board for their guidance and our shareholders for their support and confidence.
+My gratitude goes to our members of staff for their continued dedication and professionalism and to our customers for their loyalty and trust.